-- Screen lock Touch to configure the device to require a slide, pattern, PIN, or password to unlock the screen. - None Disable screen unlock security. - Swipe Swipe up to unlock the screen. - Pattern Draw a pattern to unlock screen.
-See Set Screen Unlock Using Pattern on page 110 for more information. - PIN Enter a numeric PIN to unlock screen.
-See Set Screen Unlock Using PIN on page 108 for more information. - Password Enter a password to unlock screen.
-See Set Screen Unlock Using Password on page 109 for more information.
+- .
+Screen lock Touch to configure the device to require a slide, pattern, PIN, or password to unlock the screen. - · None Disable screen unlock security. - Swipe Swipe the screen to unlock the device. - Pattern Draw a pattern to unlock screen.
+See Set Screen Unlock Using Pattern on page 5-3 for more information. - PIN Enter a numeric PIN to unlock screen.
+See Set Screen Unlock Using PIN on page 5-2 for more information. - Password Enter a password to unlock screen.
+See Set Screen Unlock Using Password on page 5-2 for more information.

 Lock the screen to protect access to data on the device.
 Some email accounts require locking the screen.
+The Locking feature functions differently in Single-user versus Multiple-user mode.